devadetayo/litezen-css/README.md

 ## 🚀 What is Litezen?

-Litezen CSS is a hybrid CSS framework that combines the power of utility-first classes like Tailwind with the clean component structure of Pico and Bulma — all while staying lean, theme-aware, and production-ready.
+Litezen CSS is a hybrid CSS framework that combines the power of utility-first classes and components based like other css — all while staying lean, theme-aware, and production-ready.

 ---